 You must be an accepted full-time student (enrolled in 12 or more credits) or be a full-time graduate student to receive an offer of housing.
 Offers are made via email on a space-available basis.
 Once you complete the online application and submit your $200 deposit, check your UNH email frequently and respond to our offer so we know you accept!
 Students who accept our offer of on-campus housing agree to the terms of the Room & Board Agreement.

 Incoming students are sent offers of housing on a space-available basis.
-Your application will only be reviewed once a completed application is submitted online and a $200 deposit is made to your UNH Webcat account.
-MCC and NCC students submit your $200 deposit online through this link at Destiny One, and associate the group code # G000768 to your profile before check out.
+Your application will only be reviewed once a completed application is submitted and a $200 deposit is made to your UNH Webcat account.

-The RA positions are for an academic year appointment (August 2021 – May 2022 – subject to change based on actual training dates to be scheduled).
-The work schedule is approximately 20 hours/week which includes weekly on-duty hours and rotating week-end on-duty shifts, including the holiday breaks (Thanksgiving, Winter break, and Spring break).
-Total compensation includes Room & Board at the double room rate with a 19 meal/week meal plan while classes are in session.
+The RA positions are for an academic year appointment (Aug - May) and are subject to change based on actual training dates to be scheduled.
+The work schedule is approximately 20 hours/week which includes weekly on-duty hours and rotating weekend on-duty shifts, including the holiday breaks (Thanksgiving, Winter break, and Spring break).
+Total compensation includes Room & Board at the double room rate with a meal plan while classes are in session.

 You must be an accepted full-time student (enrolled in 12 or more credits) or be a full-time graduate student to receive an offer of housing.
 Offers for housing are made via email on a space-available basis.
 Students who accept our offer of on-campus housing agree to the terms of the Room & Board Agreement.

 Our dining services are operated through a partnership with New England College (NEC).
 As such, we abide by their policies, hours of operation, and break periods.